Welcome to Travel Arbitration

 What is Travel Arbitration?

+Travel Arbitration is an independent arbitration service used to resolve disputes between consumers and travel companies who use the scheme (including members of ABTA as well as Love Holidays, On the Beach, Sunshine Holidays and Southall Travel).
+Under the scheme, an Arbitrator is appointed to make a decision (known as an Award) based on the evidence provided to them by the parties in dispute.
 The Award is binding on the parties and it takes less time and costs less money to take a dispute through arbitration than it does to go through the court system.
 The scheme deals with alleged breaches of contract and / or negligence between customers and travel companies and cannot deal with any criminal cases or those of assault – either physical or sexual.
 The scheme is provided so that customers can have disputes resolved without having to go to court and without having to go to the expense of instructing solicitors (though you may choose to use a solicitor if you like, at your own expense).

 Who runs Travel Arbitration?